 << Click to Display Table of Contents >> Navigation: Getting Started Tutorials - MechDesigner > Tutorial 13: Forces: Introduction > Step 13.2: Rocker and a Spring |

-In this topic, we balance the forces that act on the Rocker with a Spring.
+In this topic, you balance the force that acts on the Rocker with a Spring.

 •Downward Force and Clockwise Moment on the Rocker that result from Gravitational Force

-•An Upward Force and Counter-Clockwise Moment on the Rocker from a Spring
+•an Upward Force and Counter-Clockwise Moment on the Rocker from a Spring FB

 TOP-TIP: You can use Tools menu > Show other Kinematic and Sketch-Elements to see the Rocker when you edit other Parts in the Part-Editor. |

-STEP 2: Click Force Toolbar > Add Spring FB To add the Spring FB you must click a Point in two different Parts
+STEP 2: Add a Spring FB To add the Spring FB you must click a Point in two different Parts

 STEP 3: Enable the Spring FB